zaidrojas/zaidrojas.github.io/README.md

-# zaidrojas.github.io
+# Author: zaidrojas.github.io
-A website showcasing how to make a chromium extension
+# Purpose: A website showcasing how to make a chromium extension
+# Utilizing: Bootstrap, Google Fonts